September 15, 2025

 Taking inspiration from Japanese, Scandinavian, and French chefs, and absorbing the lessons taught by his mentors to heart, Duhesme became the bold and inventive chef that he is today.

-Metiz’s tastefully decorated interior
+Metiz’s tastefully decorated interior/IMAGE from Metiz

 “My mentors [abroad] definitely influenced me on certain things.
 For example, my mentor in New York prefers to hand pick his ingredients fresh from the market.
 My Japanese mentor showed me how ultimately, two seemingly identical live fish weren’t of equal quality.
 From both these chefs, I’ve learned that there is no substitute for quality ingredients.
-Regardless of the price,” he shared.
+Regardless of the price,” he said.

 Pushing Onward

-Metiz’s menu is generally experimental and a work in progress so Duhesme hopes to further challenge himself with new ideas, techniques, and of course, flavors.
 “I’m a working chef.
 When we’re not [busy], we always ask our suppliers what’s in season, which we play around with and ferment.
 In a lot of our projects, we don’t know where we’re going.
 We’re constantly trying out things and learning a lot through trial and error.
 As a [team], we make mistakes, but we learn from them.
 We analyze our food, what the people like and don’t like.
 That’s how we discover things.
 Hopefully, this will [yield] interesting results in the future,” he added.

 Wisdom Imparted